People in Mariupol risking lives each time they leave shelter, says Ukrainian army commander – KION546

 Information about a huge attack three days ago on a theater in Mariupol being used as a shelter has been slow to emerge.

+An image taken Saturday by the Maxar satellite imagery provider shows about two-thirds of the Mariupol Drama Theater completely destroyed, with just the western facade still standing.

-Prokopenko said he believed the building, which also acted as the city’s main humanitarian assembly station, was providing a temporary home to about 800 people when it was hit.
+The building, which also acted as the city's main humanitarian assembly station, was providing a temporary home to 800 to 1,300 people when it was hit, according to local officials.

+Still clearly visible in the picture is the Russian word for "children" painted in large letters on the ground in front of the entrance.

 He confirmed earlier reports that sustained Russian artillery fire made attempts to get survivors out of the building very difficult.